 Continuous improvement can be applied across all areas of business and all areas of your company; think of it as wide-ranging philosophy that you use to drive concrete results.
 Based somewhat on the Japanese concept of kaizen (meaning kai “change”and zen “good), CI relies on constant reflection on your business process, identifying areas of waste and reducing them so that your business takes constant steps forward rather than huge jumps when you come up against a rut.

-Continuous Improvement With ERP
+Continuous Improvement Plan (CIP) With ERP

 The idea of continuous process improvement is certainly a lucrative one for any business; who doesn’t want their business to be improving everyday and to be proactive in preventing major setbacks?
 However, a successful and well-implement continuous improvement strategy is easier said than achieved.
 The secret—ERP software.
 With it’s wide-ranging and highly detailed data capabilities, ERP can greatly support continuous improvement and streamlining of quality standards and business processes; including tracking and managing of orders, shop floor activities and shipments.
 ERP can act like a magnifying glass into your business’ operations: creating drill-down reports on key processes.
 From there, you can hone in on areas of waste and work continually on reducing that excess cost.